VERSO-UVM/ORCA/How_ORCA_Works.md

 - VERSO addresses this by making research with high impact potential more accessible from the start

-## How We Train Students In and Through Openness
+## How train students in and through openness
 ORCA internships create learning environments that provide every student with the best opportunities to construct their own knowledge and acquire practical skills relevant to their interests.
 It achieves these outcomes by incorporating research-based principles of learning (e.g. forming connections through practical examples, fostering feelings of belonging) that create inclusive climates for students of diverse backgrounds and through frequent, immediate, clear, and kind feedback.

-### Course learning objectives/outcomes
+### Internship learning objectives/outcomes
 This internship will advance students toward being able to do the following:
 - Collaborate with other professionals to address customer and stakeholder needs.
 - Execute industry-standard Agile software development activities.